 Co-movements between TFP, wages, and new firm entry.
-For our main analysis it is useful to study how average wages and aggregate TFP co-move across prefectures and over time, and how these variables are correlated with the rate of new NSOE firm entry.
 Table 2 documents the correlation matrix in levels and growth for these variables.
-We define the entry rate of new private firms in a prefecture, $\Gamma$ , as the share of employment in young NSOE firms, i.e., firms established during the last two years, relative to total employment in manufacturing in the prefecture.
+We define the entry rate of new private firms in a prefecture, Γ , as the share of employment in new NSOE firms - i.e., firms established during the last two years - relative to total employment in manufacturing in the prefecture.
 We interpret this statistic as a measure of firm entry.
 As is clear from Table 2, all variables are positively correlated.
 This holds true in the cross section in 1995 as well as in changes over the 1995-2004 or 1995-2008 periods.
+This positive correlation will be important for identifying the key forces driving the differential performance of the non-state sectors across prefectures.